marcwil/thinkpad-stand/README.md

 # thinkpad-stand
-Lasercutter templates for a stand for the T450s
+Lasercutter templates for a stand for the Thinkpad T450s